-Hey guys Andrea here again with this weeks fishing report.
 This past weeks weather has really shown that fall is here.
-And with that the fishing is at its finest as it can be in the fall.
+And with that in mind, the fall fishing is at its finest.

-In the ocean, the wrecks still have there regular seabass, ling and porgies.
-The weather we had this past week was pretty brutal so mostly the larger charter boats got out and were able to catch their share of seabass, ling, and porgies.
-Speaking of porgies, I heard that there are tons of them out there, so many that they are getting in the way of fishermen looking for seabass.
+In the ocean, the wrecks still have there regular sea bass, ling, Cod and porgies.
+The weather we had this past week was pretty brutal so mostly the larger charter boats got out and were able to catch their share of sea bass, ling, and porgies.
+Speaking of porgies, I heard that there are tons of them out there, so many that they are getting in the way of fishermen looking for sea bass.
 All these species can be caught with a hi-low rig with clam, squid and crabs.
 Even gulp baits are good to use if you want to keep it a little cleaner.
 There is still the opportunity to catch some pelagic fish too while out on the wrecks.
-False Albacore, bonita and small football Bluefin tuna are patrolling the upper water Colum of these wrecks, so taking a variety of Albie jigs with you is not a bad idea.
+False Albacore, Bonito and small football tuna are patrolling the upper water Column of these wrecks, so taking a variety of Albie jigs with you is not a bad idea.

 Don't forget to include, names, location and details (when possible: lures or bait used, tides, etc….) comments or questions are welcome.
 631-654-2311